 Work package label

-As we've covered above, each work package should have a label that corresponds with its place within the larger WBS structure.
-This label will indicate which phase or milestone the work package is a part of and where it sits within the overall workflow of the project.
+Each work package should be labeled in the larger WBS structure.
+The label will indicate which phase or milestone the work package is a part of and where it sits within the overall workflow of the project.

 Priority levels

-Your team will often need to juggle multiple work packages at once, so your work package template should have a prioritization system.
+A team will often need to juggle multiple work packages at once, so a work package template should have a prioritization system.
 In our template, we have three levels: high, medium, and low.

 Timeline and status